t-chab/jboss-notes/README.md

-# jboss-training
+# jboss-notes

-This repository contains information about jboss administration on the [wiki](https://github.com/tchabaud/jboss-training/wiki)
+This repository contains informations about jboss administration on the [wiki](https://github.com/tchabaud/jboss-training/wiki)